nightconcept/boba-site/project/boba-learn.md

 print(f"Ada's score is: {adas_score}") // Outputs: Ada's score is: 100
 ```

 But what happens if you try to access a key that doesn't exist?
-This is a common source of errors in other languages.
-Boba solves this safely.
+In many languages, this can lead to unexpected crashes (like a `KeyError` in Python) or silent errors (like returning `undefined` in JavaScript).
+Boba prevents these problems.
 Accessing a key in a map doesn't return the value directly.
-Instead, it returns a special Option type to safely handle cases where the key might not exist.
-We will cover this powerful feature in a later chapter on error handling.
+Instead, it returns a special `Option` type, which safely handles cases where the key might not exist.
+We will cover this powerful feature in a later chapter.

 ## Chapter 8: Defining State with enums

 While Boba provides powerful built-in enums like `Option` and `Result`, one of its key features is the ability to define your own.
-An **enum** (short for enumeration) is a custom type that can only be one of a specific, fixed set of possible values, called "variants."
+An **enum** (short for enumeration) is a custom type that can only be one of a specific, fixed set of possible values, called 'variants'.

 This is incredibly useful for modeling state.
 For example, if you are tracking the status of a job, you can define an enum to ensure the status can *only* be one of the states you've defined, preventing bugs from invalid string values.